gary-riggins/generic-unity-coroutine/README.md

 }
 ```

-In the example above, a coroutine `YourCoroutine` is started using the `StartCoroutine<int>` extension method.
+In the example above, a coroutine `YourRoutine` is started using the `StartCoroutine<int>` extension method.
 The result of the coroutine is accessed using the `Result` property of the `Coroutine<int>` object.

 ### Exceptions